RobinSchmidt/RS-MET/ReadMe.md

   end up in the main repo, I may already initially develop within the main repo.
 The research repo also has a lot of "just for fun" stuff that will probably never make it into the main repo.
   ...but who knows...

+- Explain the branches.
+The most important ones are "master" and "work".
+Maybe rename "master" to "main" or "release" or "stable".
+It's supposed to be the cleanest branch.
+The "work" branch is always the most up-to-date one, i.e. the one inside of which I usually work - with all the latest features but also the dirtiest one with the least thorough code review, testing and vetting.
+It's currently set to be the default branch.
+Maybe include a warning about this or change it. ...but I'm not sure how that will affect how GitHub will count my commit statistics.